AdobeDocs/experience-platform.en/help/tags/extensions/server/meta/overview.md

 ![The [!DNL Pixel] ID provided as a data element in the extension configuration view.](../../../images/extensions/server/meta/configure.png)

-The extension is installed and you can now employ its various actions in your tag rules.
+The extension is installed and you can now employ its capabilities in your tag rules.

 ## Configure an event forwarding rule {#rule}